Team-Nutshell/nutshellengine-docs/source/types/Light/index.rst

 	* - color
 	  - :doc:`/types/Math/index`::vec3
 	  - The light's color.
+	* - intensity
+	  - float
+	  - The light's intensity, it is multiplied with the color.
 	* - direction
 	  - :doc:`/types/Math/index`::vec3
 	  - The light's base direction vector.